 For millennia, openness to change has driven the human race to where we stand today – intellectually, emotionally, socially and culturally.
 Every facet that adds any value to the existence of our race has been evolving at a steady pace.
 On the business front as well, we have endeavoured to stay up to date with the changing needs of society and have continued to adapt to the same, for it is the people that can make or break a business.
 In a progressive society such as today’s, where humans are beginning to accept and celebrate diversity, it is only ethical for businesses to become more sensitive to such changing cultural norms.
-Eliminating discrimination at the workplace and building an all-round diverse team has become every leader’s top priority – for the time has come to move on from the old-school, rigid and biased recruitment policies passed down to us and to build a level playing field for all.
+Eliminating discrimination at the workplace and building an all-round diverse team has become every leader’s top priority – for the time has come to step up from old-school, rigid and biased recruitment policies passed down to us and build a level playing field for all.
 Today’s manager values every-single-body.
 The “old”, the young; women and men; the experienced and the “inexperienced” creative individual; people belonging to diverse religions, cultures and ethnicities – every opinion is being heard and every mind, encouraged to think.
 We are on the brink of a revolution – it is the way we’re reconstructing the personnel make-up of our teams to optimize every process from the mundane to the creative and to promote an overall positive work environment.
 Here’s why it is of prime importance to cultivate and encourage diversity and inclusivity at the workplace.

 Because talent is what you’re looking for

 … And talent is what you’re going to get, if you recruit diverse individuals into your professional set up.
 Talent that is relevant to your business can be discovered across all cultures and ethnicities, regardless of gender or age.
 In fact, openness to diversity ensures a greater opportunity and likelihood to discover and recruit talent that fits the bill for the needs of your organization.
 By recruiting from an assorted pool of potential employees, you are more likely to hire the top professionals for the industry.
 In a market as competitive as the one we thrive in today, where the right talent is critical to bring an edge to your organization, putting together a mixed bag of candidates is becoming increasingly important to succeed.
 Besides, companies that encourage diversity in their workforce attract more employees than those that don’t.
-This puts you, as an employer, in a position to choose from a bigger pool of potential candidates.
+This puts you as an employer in a position to choose from a bigger pool of potential candidates.

 Enhanced synergy and greater creativity